akarshan1996/snaps/README.md

 snaps
 =====

-Snapchat API wrapper in JavaScript, using some ES6 features via Traceur.
+Snapchat API wrapper for use with Node.js libraries and applications.

-## Example
+## Examples
 Sending a friend a snap:
 ```javascript
 var Snaps = require('snaps').Snaps;